The health and wellness of the people who live and work at McKnight Place Assisted Living & Memory Care remains our number one priority.

 The steps we are taking in our community are based upon the guidelines from the U.S. Centers for Disease Control and Prevention (CDC), St. Louis County Department of Health and Missouri Department of Health & Senior Services (DHSS).
 To avoid exposure to the virus, health officials recommend that people over the age of 60 with weakened immune systems or health conditions remain at home, away from large groups and public places.
 For that reason, we are strongly discouraging residents from leaving the community, especially to visit high-density crowd gathering locations such as shopping centers, theaters and churches.

 The St. Louis Public Health Department and Missouri Department of Health and Senior Services have provided guidance for allowing visits.
-McKnight Place, regardless of COVID-19 status, may have outdoor visits.
-Families may schedule an outdoor visit appointment starting Wednesday, October 7, 2020, by contacting our Office Manager at (314) 372-1254 or firstname.lastname@example.org.
+Families may schedule an indoor visit appointment starting Friday, March 5, 2021, by contacting our Office Manager at (314) 372-1254 or email@example.com.
+At this time, we are not allowing standing visits to be scheduled.

 Visitors must comply with the following Department of Health & Senior Services rules: